 University of Houston

 I am an eco-evolutionary biologist who uses integrative approaches to understand how physiological and eco-evolutionary mechanisms affect local adaptation to environmental change.

 Persistence in a novel, changed, or stressful environment depends on interactions across multiple levels of biological organization, ranging from the genome to the ecosystem.
 Therefore, future frontiers of research must bridge diverse perspectives to understand the nuances and contexts underpinning responses to environmental change.
 Research in our lab connects molecular, developmental, life-historical, ecological, and quantitative perspectives to determine how various mechanisms and dynamics affect species persistence in changed environments.

-Much of my research has focused on salt-tolerant, coastal amphibian populations as a model to understand diverse eco-evolutionary mechanisms that contribute to local adaptation to stressful environments.
+Much of my research has focused on salt-tolerant coastal amphibian populations as a model to understand the diverse eco-evolutionary mechanisms that contribute to local adaptation to stressful environments.
 My postdoc with Dr. Molly Womack expanded my work on salt tolerance to identify how these mechanisms interact to affect amphibian distributions, especially where they intersect with other stressors like aridity.

 Releasing Hyla cinerea back into the salt marsh surrounding Bodie Island Lighthouse in the Outer Banks after an all-night experiment.

 Wordcloud of my research from the abstracts of my papers

 Great lab mates can make the most tedious tasks fun (counting snails, Summer 2018).
 Miss these awesome people!